rhalbersma/xstd/doc/Dxxxx.md

 Introduction
 ------------

-We propose the user-defined suffix `z` for `size_t` literals.
+Following earlier [discussion](https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/tGoPjUeHlKo) on `std-proposals`, we propose the user-defined suffix `z` for `size_t` literals.
 This allows writing code in [Almost Always Auto style](http://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/)

     for (auto i = 0z; i < a.size(); ++i) { /* use i and a[i] */ }